High-dimensional variable clustering based on maxima of a weakly dependent random process: Consistent estimation of minimaly separated clusters

 Then, there exists a constant $c > 0$, such that, if $\hat{O} \not\leq \bar{O}$ and

-it holds that}
+it holds that

-\end{proposition} However, the bound presented in Equation \eqref{eq:bound_cv} is overly pessimistic since it exhibits a polynomial growth with respect to cluster sizes.
-Nevertheless, when we consider the scenario where $n \rightarrow \infty$ with $d$ being fixed and Condition \ref{ass:A}, this condition simplifies to:

-which holds true for every $\hat{O} \not\leq \bar{O}$ (see Section \ref{prop:ineq} in the supplementary materials).
+\end{proposition} However, the bound presented in Equation \eqref{eq:bound_cv} is overly pessimistic since it exhibits polynomial growth with respect to cluster sizes.
+Nevertheless, when we consider the scenario where $n \rightarrow \infty$ with $d$ fixed, then under Condition \ref{ass:domain}, this condition simplifies to $\SECO(\hat{O}) > 0$, which holds true for every $\hat{O} \not\leq \bar{O}$ (see Appendix \ref{prop:ineq} in the supplementary material).
 Therefore, despite the pessimistic nature of this bound, the asymptotic relevance of choosing the threshold parameter based on data-driven approaches remains intact.
-Additionally, numerical studies provide support for the effectiveness of $\SECO$ as an appropriate criterion for determining the threshold parameter for a suitable number of data and for important cluster sizes (see \ref{sec:numerical_examples}).
-Furthermore, we establish the weak convergence of an estimator for $\SECO(O)$ when $\textbf{Z} \sim O$ (we refer to \ref{subsec:functional_central_limit_theorem} for detailed information).
+Additionally, numerical studies provide support for the effectiveness of $\SECO$ as an appropriate criterion for determining the threshold parameter for a suitable number of data and for important cluster sizes (see Section \ref{sec:numerical_examples}).
+Furthermore, we establish the weak convergence of an estimator for $\SECO(O)$ when $\mathcal{L}((\textbf{Z}_t, t \in \mathbb{Z})) \sim O$ (we refer to Appendix \ref{subsec:functional_central_limit_theorem} for detailed information).